 Near Big Sandy in Chouteau County, Montana — The American West (Mountains)

 Location.
-47° 44.643′ N, 109° 37.64′ W. Marker is near Big Sandy, Montana, in Chouteau County.
-Marker is on Judith Landing Road (State Highway 236), on the right when traveling south.
-The marker is about 1/4 mile north of the PN Bridge.
+47° 44.327′ N, 109° 37.327′ W. Marker is near Big Sandy, Montana, in Chouteau County.
+Marker can be reached from Judith Landing Road (State Highway 236), on the left when traveling south.
+The marker is located on a pathway heading east from the boat launch ramp.
 Touch for map.
 Marker is in this post office area: Big Sandy MT 59520, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within one mile of this marker, measured as the crow flies.
 Tale of Two Treaties (here, next to this marker); Naturally Sustained Productivity (here, next to this marker); Welcome to the Mountain Ranges (here, next to this marker); The Anglos Are Coming (here, next to this marker); Camp Cooke (approx. ¼ mile away); The Judith River Formation (approx. 0.3 miles away); Fort ChardonCamp Cooke (approx. one mile away).
 Touch for a list and map of all markers in Big Sandy.